Hebrew: אַבְרָהָ֔ם —meaning: Father of a multitude

 Move from Ur to Nomadic Life

 For many years, Abram lived among his relatives in his native country of Chaldea (Genesis 11:31).
 Then, with his father, family and household, he left the city of Ur, where he lived.
-He traveled 300 miles north to Haran and lived there for fifteen years.
+He traveled 300 miles north to Haran and lived there for 15 years.
 The cause of his migration was a call from God (Acts 7:2-4).
-There is no mention of this first call in the Old Testament; it is implied, however, in Gen. 12.
+There is no mention of this first call in the Old Testament; it is implied, however, in Genesis 12.

-Passing along the valley of the Jabbok, in the land of Canaan, he formed his first encampment at Sichem (Gen. 12:6), in the valley or oak-grove of Moreh, between Ebal on the north and Gerizim on the south.
+Passing along the valley of the Jabbok, in the land of Canaan, he formed his first encampment at Shechem (Sichem) (Genesis 12:6), in the valley or oak-grove of Moreh, between Ebal on the north and Gerizim on the south.

-Soon after this, for some reason not mentioned, he removed his tent to the mountain district between Bethel, then called Luz, and Ai, towns about two miles apart, where he built an altar to “Jehovah.”
+Soon after this, for some reason not mentioned, he removed his tent to the mountain district between Bethel (then called Luz), and Ai, towns about two miles apart, where he built an altar to “Jehovah.”

 Due to a later famine he was compelled to go down into Egypt.
 This took place in the time of the Hyksos, a Semitic race which now held the Egyptians in bondage.
-Here took place Abram’s deception which exposed him to the rebuke of Pharaoh (Gen. 12:18).
+Here took place Abram’s deception which exposed him to the rebuke of Pharaoh (Genesis 12:18).
 Sarai was restored to him; and Pharaoh loaded him with presents, recommending that he leave the country.

 He then moved to the plain or “oak-grove” of Mamre, which is in Hebron.
-He finally settled here, pitching his tent under a famous oak or terebinth tree, called “the oak of Mamre” (Gen. 13:18).
+He finally settled here, pitching his tent under a famous oak or terebinth tree, called “the oak of Mamre” (Genesis 13:18).
 This was his third resting-place in the land.

 Hearing of the disaster that had fallen on his nephew, Abram immediately gathered from his own household a band of 318 armed men.
 He was joined by the Amorite chiefs Mamre, Aner, and Eshcol.
 He pursued Chedorlaomer and overtook him near the springs of the Jordan.
 They attacked and routed his army, and pursued it over the range of Anti-Libanus as far as to Hobah, near Damascus.

 Returning by way of Salem, i.e., Jerusalem, the king of that place, Melchizedek, came out to meet them with refreshments.
-Abram presented him with a tenth of the spoils, in recognition of his character as a priest of the most high God (Gen. 14:18-20).
+Abram presented him with a tenth of the spoils, in recognition of his character as a priest of the most high God (Genesis 14:18-20).

-After returning to his home at Mamre, God repeated and enlarged the promises made to Abram (Gen. 13:14).
+After returning to his home at Mamre, God repeated and enlarged the promises made to Abram (Genesis 13:14).
 “The word of the Lord” (an expression occurring here for the first time) “came to him” (15:1).
 He now understood better the future that lay before the nation that was to spring from him.

 It was then affirmed that the heir to these covenant promises would be the son of Sarai, though she was now ninety years old.
 God directed that his name should be Isaac.
 At the same time, in commemoration of the promises, Sarai’s name was changed to Sarah.

 The patriarch interceded earnestly on behalf of the doomed city.
-But as not even ten righteous persons were found in it, for whose sake the city would have been spared, the Lord acted.
+But as not even 10 righteous persons were found in it, for whose sake the city would have been spared, the Lord acted.
 The city was destroyed.
-Early next morning Abraham saw the smoke of the fire that consumed it as the “smoke of a furnace” (Gen. 19:1-28).
+Early next morning Abraham saw the smoke of the fire that consumed it as the “smoke of a furnace” (Genesis 19:1-28).

-Move From Mamre to Gerar
+Move from Mamre to Gerar

-Sacrifice of Isaac at Jehovah-jireh
+Divine test of faith—the sacrifice of Isaac at Jehovah-jireh

 His faith stood the test (Hebrews 11:17-19).
 He proceeded in a spirit of unhesitating obedience to carry out the command; and when about to kill his son, whom he had laid on the altar, his uplifted hand was stopped by the angel of Jehovah.
 A ram (male goat) was revealed, entangled in nearby bushes.
 This was offered instead of Isaac.

 The promises made to Abraham were again confirmed (and this was the last recorded word of God to the patriarch).
-He descended the mountain with his son, and returned to his home at Beer-sheba (Gen. 22:19), where he lived for some years.
+He descended the mountain with his son, and returned to his home at Beer-sheba (Genesis 22:19), where he lived for some years.

 Move from Beer-Sheba to Hebron